 There’s a lot of room for expensive errors when it comes to injection molding.
 Quality issues in injection-molded products can range from minor surface defects to more serious problems that can affect the safety, performance and function of the product.
-They can be caused by problems related to the molding process, material use, tooling design or a combination of all three.

 Let’s look at the most common quality defects related to injection molding, what causes them and what you can do to prevent them.